nuchilles/examen/README.md

 - **Discs + / −** tunes that one size to your screen, from half to double.
   The setting is remembered, as is **Names**.
 - The tap target *is* the disc — same centre, same size, never under 44 px.
-- **Long-press a station** to correct its count.
+- **Control-click a station** (or right-click, or press and hold on a touchscreen) to correct its count.
 The strip offers −30 −10 −5 +5 +10 +30, **clear**, and a box for typed minutes: **Set** makes the station read exactly what you typed, **Add** puts it on top of what is there.
 Enter means Set.
 Use it for a session the instrument never saw.
 It